If you want to make your meals greener and healthier for the long haul, here are some easy ways your entire family can make it happen.

 Daily shopping for groceries encourages impulse buys, overspending and can make you so insane that you buy the first quick (and maybe not healthy) thing you see.
 I personally HATE shopping, even grocery shopping, so I make it a goal to go only on big shopping trips twice a month, where I stock up on dry goods and such, plus once a week to restock stuff like fresh veggies.
 Four shopping trips a month is a heck of a lot better than daily trips to the store.

-Also this requires I plan healthy meals in advance, to a point.
-I’m not crazed about it, but we do plan a general menu for the week.
+Shopping less requires that I plan healthy meals in advance, to a point.
+I’m not crazed about it, but I do plan a general menu for the week.